Latin in Marathon 2

 Ancient seagoers, like the Greco-Romans, originally named their vessels after their gods, as a sign of respect.
 Female deities in particular.
 Later on, regular feminine names were used.
 The reason?
 Women were seen to be epitomically nurturing, caring, and (above all) protecting.
 The tradition evolved from the view that female ships would be more likely to make it safe to port, based on the previously mentioned gender stereotype.
 Apparently they thought their constructions of wood and iron were in some way animate... reminiscent of the AI's?
 Maybe.

-The following latin text appears in the image file of a Marathon 2 terminal.
 This screenshot is taken from the final terminal on All Roads Lead to Sol... but the image appears on a number of other Marathon 2 levels.
-Note this is playing the original 1995 game.

 It reads: